alexmat2on/Cryptocount/README.md

 * Add many, many more cryptocurrency options
 * Make the tab pages more detailed; I plan on making it possible for users to input individual Buy/Sell transactions and list them all in a table on each asset's page.
+* Add data visualizations with ChartJS on the Overview page.